vkarpov15/thecodebarbarian.com/lib/posts/20170404_unhandled_rejections.md

 The `unhandledRejection` Event
 ------------------------------

 The node `process` global has [an `unhandledRejection` event](https://nodejs.org/api/process.html#process_event_unhandledrejection) for unhandled promise rejection.
-Note that this **only** works for native promises, so if you do something like `global.Promise = require('bluebird')` the below code won't work.
+[Bluebird also emits this event](http://bluebirdjs.com/docs/api/error-management-configuration.html), so if you do `global.Promise = require('bluebird')` the below code will still work.
 Your event handler will receive the promise rejection error as its first parameter:

 ```javascript
 process.on('unhandledRejection', error => {